lukechilds/humanscript/readme.md

 humanscript is an inferpreter.
 A script interpreter that uses a large language model to infer the meaning behind commands written in natural language.
 Human writeable commands are translated into code that is then executed on the fly.
 There is no predefined syntax, humanscripts just say what they want to happen, and when you execute them, it happens.

-The humanscript inferpreter supports a wide range of LLM backends.
-It can be used with cloud hosted LLMs like OpenAI's GTP-3.5 and GPT-4 or locally running open source LLMs like Llama 2.

 ## Example

 This is a humanscript called `todo`.